k41c/Somfy_Remote/README.md

 If you want to learn more about the Somfy RTS protocol, check out [Pushtack](https://pushstack.wordpress.com/somfy-rts-protocol/).

-All credit goes to [Nickduino and his Arduino sketch](https://github.com/Nickduino/Somfy_Remote) that build the foundation of my library.
+All credit goes to [Nickduino and his Arduino sketch](https://github.com/Nickduino/Somfy_Remote) that built the foundation of my library.

 ## Hardware